Cellularity and subdivision of KLR and weighted KLRW algebras: Some properties of weighted KLRW algebras

 \begin{Definition} The \emph{cyclotomic weighted KLRW algebra} $\WAc(X)$ is the quotient of $\WA(X)$ by the two-sided ideal generated by all diagrams that factor through an unsteady idempotent diagram. \end{Definition}

 Similarly, we can define left unsteady diagrams.
-Reflecting diagrams shows that a quotient algebra that is defined by factoring out by the two-sided ideal of diagrams that factor through some left unsteady idempotent diagram is isomorphic to some cyclotomic weighted KLRW algebra and {\vive}.
+Reflecting diagrams shows that a quotient algebra that is defined by factoring out by the two-sided ideal of diagrams that factor through some left unsteady idempotent diagram is isomorphic to a cyclotomic weighted KLRW algebra and {\vive}.
+We work with right unsteady diagrams because we already have a left-right bias for the ghosts strings in \autoref{D:WeightedKLRW}.

-\begin{Example} The following diagrams are unsteady respectively not unsteady.
+\begin{Example} If $\rho=i$, then following diagrams are unsteady and steady, respectively.

-In the right-hand diagram the solid string can not be pulled further to the right because its ghost cannot be pulled past the red string, so the diagram is not unsteady.
-Note however that for $\rho\neq i$ we can use \autoref{R:RedSolid}:
+In the right-hand diagram the solid string cannot be pulled further to the right because it cannot be pulled past the red string, so the diagram is steady.
+However, if $\rho\neq i$ we can use \autoref{R:RedSolid}: